Clarendon Sixth Form College

-Clarendon Sixth Form College is a sixth-form college on Camp Street in Ashton-under-Lyne in the metropolitan borough of Tameside.
+Clarendon Sixth Form College is a sixth-form college on Camp Street in Ashton-under-Lyne, England, in the metropolitan borough of Tameside.

 In October 2015, the college relocated to a new building in Ashton town centre, from the previous site on Clarendon Road in Hyde.

 History

 Originally Hyde County Grammar School for Boys, this educational establishment closed its doors to 11-year-olds in 1979.
 When the last intake had progressed to the Sixth Form, the Sixth Form college was formally established.
 It was during this period that the now highly acclaimed "Dominion" rock band was formed by students at the college.
 The Brand Name 'Hyde Clarendon' was added some years later and derives from the college's location on Clarendon Road.

 Clarendon Sixth Form College delivers a mixture of A-Level and vocational qualifications.

 It is now part of Tameside College, a larger further education college based on Beaufort Road in Ashton-under-Lyne.